 It is recognised that the circumstances of women’s offending tend to be different from the circumstances of men’s offending.
-The problems associated with female offending are often complex and involve poverty, homelessness, mental illness, abuse, domestic violence and addictions.
-INSPIRE, therefore, develops and delivers an enhanced range of women-specific services which contributes directly to reducing women’s offending through targeting community-based interventions.
+The problems associated with female offending are often complex and involve poverty, homelessness, mental illness, abuse, domestic violence and addictions, as well as significant numbers of female service users also being victims themselves.
+PBNI’s regional INSPIRE team, therefore, develops and delivers an enhanced range of gender-specific services which contributes directly to reducing women’s offending through targeting community-based interventions.

-The women who come through the doors of Inspire are challenged to take responsibility for their actions and are assisted to get their lives back on track.
+The women who come into contact with Inspire staff are challenged to take responsibility for their actions and are assisted to get their lives back on track.
 It is clear that the work of Inspire is making a real difference to families throughout Northern Ireland.

-- probation supervision for women offenders subject to community supervision and post release licences.
+- Probation supervision for women who offend subject to community supervision and post release licences.

-INSPIRE provides a women-only space for women to attend their probation appointments, complete offence-focused programmes such as the Think First programme, a Home Office accredited cognitive behaviour programme for women who have more than three previous convictions, alcohol and anger management programmes and drug counselling, which are delivered by both probation staff and a range of other support programme providers.
-Partner organisations include NIACRO, the Women’s Support Network (WSN), Northern Ireland Housing Executive (NIHE), Social Services, Women’s Aid, Addictions NI, Alternatives NI and Community Restorative Justice Ireland.
+INSPIRE provides a gender responsive model for women subject to Probation supervision.
+A range of interventions are provided by Probation staff and partner agencies including the Thinking Skills programme, a Home Office accredited cognitive behaviour programme for women who have more than three previous convictions, alcohol and anger management programmes and drug counselling, which are delivered by both probation staff and a range of other support programme providers.
+Partner organisations include NIACRO, Start 360’s Engage programme, Social Services, Women’s Aid, Inspire wellbeing Service and many other community resources.